How to Set Up Pay Periods to Work With Pay Dates

 How to Set Up Pay Periods

-A pay period is a specified date range that an employer uses in the workplace to gauge employee hours worked in order to complete accurate payroll.
-A pay period can vary from weekly, bi-weekly, monthly, and semi-monthly.
-Businesses may choose a pay period over another that best fits their budget and employees.
+A pay period is a specified date range an employer specifies in the workplace to gauge employee hours worked in order to complete accurate payroll.
+A pay period can vary from weekly, biweekly, monthly, and semimonthly.
+Businesses often select a pay period based on how it fits their budgets and operational needs.

 Plenty of mistakes can be made when setting up a pay period and workweek.
-For example, we all think of a week from a Monday to Monday or Friday to Friday, and so on.
-But when it comes to properly setting up a pay period this is not how it works.
+For example, we all think of a week as a seven-day event, typically running from Monday to Monday or Friday to Friday.
+But when it comes to properly setting up a pay period, this is not always how it works.
 A specific pay period should reflect on a specified workweek.
 This can also be said when setting up paid time off (PTO).
 Make sure PTO is setup for the same timeframe to reflect regular pay periods.

-A very common mistake that an employer makes is miscalculating a workweek to determine a pay period.
-A workweek is described as a 7 day consecutive period in which an employee works.
-If your working week starts on a Monday, then it would conclude on the next Sunday - this will give you 7 straight days.
+Some employers commonly miscalculate a workweek to determine a pay period.
+A workweek is described as a seven-day consecutive period in which an employee works.
+If your working week starts on a Monday, then it would conclude on the next Sunday, granting you the equivalent of seven straight days.

-The mistake comes in when employers accidentally put Monday as their start and Monday as their end days.
-As previously mentioned, this would not equate to 7 days, but instead would be 8.
-For more details on what is a workweek and how the Department of Labor describes it, please click here.
+The mistake comes in when employers accidentally put Monday as their starting day and Monday as their closing day.
+As previously mentioned, this would not equate to seven days, but, instead, would be eight.
+For more details on how the Department of Labor describes a workweek, please click here.

 Start